DPI-WE/setting-up-a-developer-environment/content.md

 ### What is rbenv

-`rbenv` is a tool used in Ruby development to manage different versions of the Ruby programming language on a single machine.
-Here's what it does:
+`rbenv` is a tool used in Ruby development to manage different versions of the Ruby programming language on a single machine, making it easier for developers to work on multiple projects with different Ruby requirements without conflicts.

-1. **Version Management**: `rbenv` allows developers to install and switch between multiple versions of Ruby on their system.
-This is particularly useful when working on projects that require different versions of Ruby due to compatibility or dependency reasons.
-2. **Isolation**: `rbenv` provides a way to isolate different Ruby environments for different projects.
-Each project can have its own Ruby version specified, ensuring that dependencies and configurations do not conflict between projects.
-3. **Integration with Shell**: `rbenv` integrates with the shell environment, allowing users to set a specific Ruby version globally or per project using simple commands.
-This ensures that the correct Ruby version is used when running Ruby scripts or applications.
-4. **Plugin System**: `rbenv` has a plugin system that extends its functionality.
-Users can install plugins to add features such as automatic switching of Ruby versions based on the directory or environment variables.

-Overall, `rbenv` simplifies the process of managing Ruby versions and environments, making it easier for developers to work on multiple projects with different Ruby requirements without conflicts.

 ### Installing rbenv